01 of 06

-Hollywood Bowl: As part of its summer series, the Hollywood Bowl offers 4th of July concerts featuring a headline act and patriotic music performed by the Hollywood Bowl Orchestra.
-When they start playing The Star Spangled Banner, I defy any patriotic American to resist the thrill when the rockets go off at just the right moment - and the fireworks show is so close that you have to crane your neck to see them go off.
+Hollywood Bowl: The Hollywood Bowl offers 4th of July concerts featuring a headline act and patriotic music performed by the Hollywood Bowl Orchestra.
+When they start playing The Star Spangled Banner, it's hard for any patriotic American to resist the thrill when the rockets go off at just the right moment - and the fireworks show is so close that you have to crane your neck to see them go off.

 Marina del Rey: Los Angeles' big public fireworks display happens at Marina Del Rey, just south of Santa Monica.
 This guide has all the details.

-Cinespia at Hollywood Forever: The improbable-sounding summer film series at the Hollywood Forever Cemetery includes a movie and a fireworks display to rival some of the best in town, and you can watch it all from the comfort of your picnic blanket.
+Cinespia at Hollywood Forever: The summer film series at the Hollywood Forever Cemetery includes a movie and a fireworks display to rival some of the best in town, and you can watch it all from the comfort of your picnic blanket.
 Find out what's playing and get your tickets ahead of time at the Cinespia website.
-To avoid parking hassles, pay ahead for a parking spot at the cemetery or plan to take a ride-sharing service to get there.

 Rose Bowl, Pasadena: Americafest at the Rose Bowl has been going on for more than 80 years.
 It's an all-day 4th of July celebration, with reasonably priced tickets, a concert and fireworks display.